Complete Guide to Selling a House As-Is

 What to Know When Selling Your House As-Is

-The amount of money you receive when selling your house as-is depends on several factors.
-Typically, the price difference depends on the buyer you sell to: a buyer who wants to be a homeowner or a cash buyer real estate investor.
+The amount of money you receive when selling a house as is depends on several factors.
+The price difference usually depends on the type of buyer you sell to: a home buyer or a real estate investor.

 Buyers who want to be homeowners